brianhouse/sound_art/README.md

 #### Objectives:
-- Cultivate an ability to think abstractly in terms of algorithms
-- Understand the underlying structures of contemporary digital tools
+- Incorporate sound and listening into studio practice
+- Gain proficiency with audio recording, editing, and synthesis technology and techniques
-- Survey contemporary artists working formally with code and digital media
+- Survey contemporary artists working with sound as a medium
-- Build a foundation for expanding into other areas of media art practice
-- Gain proficiency programming in the Python programming language
+- Consider contemporary culture through sound-based epistemologies

 ## Assignments and Grading

+### Projects
+This course is built around four projects completed over the course of the semester and which will be [critiqued by the class](resources/crit_guidelines.md).
+While there are technical and conceptual parameters for each project, you are expected to be experimental and to develop a personal artistic trajectory.
+A title and [3-sentence description](resources/description_guidelines.md) must be included with each project.
+Cumulatively, the projects account for 80% of your final grade, with the final project given double weight.
+As work is evaluated via in-class crit, no late work can be accepted.

-### Sketches
+### Exercises
-This course is built around open-ended code "sketches" that progress through a series of formal qualities associated with digital media: **algorithm**, **encoding**, **indeterminacy**, **nonlinearity**, **recombination**, **interface**, **emergence**, and **glitch**.
-In addition, each sketch introduces and makes use of a new programming topic, such as the use of variables and loops.
-We will begin each one during class time, and you will (usually) complete them as homework.
-All work will be submit online through [Google Classroom](https://classroom.google.com/u/0/c/MTE4NTU1MDI3MTIz) in the form specified by the assignment.
-Sketches must include a title and a [3-sentence description](resources/description_guidelines.md) and will be [critiqued](resources/crit_guidelines.md) during class.

-Sketches cumulatively account for 90% of your final grade.
-In order to receive credit for your sketch, you must upload it *before* the class when it is due—no late work is accepted, as it will be graded during the crit.
-Sketches will be evaluated on both concept and craft.
+Due the next class session

-### Survey presentations
+### Artist presentations
-Each student will give a 10-minute presentation on an artist working in digital media.
+Each student will give a 10-minute presentation on an artist working with sound as a primary medium.
 These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
 The presentation should end with a couple of questions posed to the class for discussion that relate to the technique or themes of the artist's work.
-Students will [sign up to present](https://docs.google.com/spreadsheets/d/1nggDB1bS2JwEHQEd68H1AvLbPs22qDmSZV5r_P9cJYI/edit#gid=0) on an artist chosen from [a list](resources/digital_media_artists.md) on a first-come, first-served basis.
+Students will [sign up to present](https://docs.google.com/spreadsheets/d/1NTko878Fl9p0770zD9ozqkDBEx_74oQaFapaPRosaVo/edit#gid=0) on an artist chosen from [a list](resources/sound_artists.md) on a first-come, first-served basis.
 These presentations make up 10% of your final grade.

+### Reading

+### Participation
+Grades will be given once in the middle of the semester and once at the end based on a subjective evaluation of participation.
+Cumulatively, these are worth 10% your final grade.

 ### COVID-19 Alterations
-This course will be entirely online for Fall 2020 to provide a consistent experience and accommodate immunocompromised members of the community.
+This course will be primarily taught online for Spring 2020 to help safeguard our community.
+Note that students attending via Zoom must have their camera turned on (failure to do so will affect your participation grade).
+If you have an extenuating circumstance that affects your ability to have the camera turned on, email me and we will discuss.
+Office hours available online and in-person, by appointment.

 ## Policies